-- Click Set the selection colordrop-down menu to choose the color to highlight the selected features.
+- From the Set the selection color menu, choose the color to highlight the selected features.

-- There are two options for Interactive selection mode: one is to select features that are totally or partially within the rectangle and the other is to select features that are completely within the rectangle.
+- There are two options for Interactive selection mode.
+You can select features that are totally or partially within the rectangle or select features that are completely within the rectangle.

-- Check Allow to export selected features if you want to allow users to export the selected features to a CSV file, Feature Collection, GeoJSON file, or to My Content as feature collection items in ArcGIS Online or Portal for ArcGIS.
+- Check Allow to export selected features if you want to allow users to export the selected features to a .csv file, Feature Collection, or GeoJSON file, or to the My Content tab of the contents page as feature collection items in ArcGIS Online or ArcGIS Enterprise.

 Use the Select widget

-The following steps explain how to use the Select widget:
+Complete the following steps to use the Select widget:

-- Click the Select widget icon to open it.
+- Click the Select widget button to open it.

-- Choose the layer or layers you want by checking the box.
+- Choose the layer or layers you want by checking the box next to the layers.

 - Hover over the Select button.
-You can Select By Rectangle with the following actions:
+You can choose Select By Rectangle with the following actions: